1969 to 1983

 A true and inspiring story.

 Most pet lovers can attest to the natural instinct of a male puppy once finding itself perched at a forty-five degree angle.
-The instinct to begin fornication at forty-five degrees will often bring the surprising result of a rolled up newspaper or swat of the hand.
+The instinct to begin fornication at forty-five degrees will often bring about the surprising result of a rolled up newspaper or swat of the hand.
 Humans can sometimes harshly importune a moral lesson.
-In Meetoes case that forty-five degree instinct became imprinted into the lifelong affection he had come to have toward the race of creatures he believed he was a part of that had surrounded his formative youth.
+In Meetoes case, that forty-five degree instinct became imprinted into the lifelong affection he came to have toward the race of creatures he believed he was a part of -that had surrounded his formative youth.

 Like countless pet owners, we lived with a doggy door installed in the back door allowing free access to the “Great Grassy Restroom.”
 A door consisting of an eighth-inch thick rubber flap flinging freely through its raised up square.
 Now unlike dogs, who quickly learned to plow through that flap on a dead jump, cats would crawl through and peek out slowly to survey the landscape outside first before taking that final push to vacate the square.
 Of course that peeking pause was executed at a forty-five degree angle.
 I can personally attest to observing on several occasions where the puppy, Meetoes, arrived behind such feline encampment; head hanging outside, body and hind feet paused inside and as opportunity would knock, Meetoes would use his front legs to trap, hug, and hold the cats in place and the forty-five degree instinct made its lifelong mental imprint.
 How often this action took place during the day when no one was around to levy the law was anyone’s guess.